ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-attributes.md

 Examples:

-`New-OrganizationSegment -Name "Segment1" -UserGroupFilter "Department -eq 'HR'"`
+`New-OrganizationSegment -Name "Segment1" -UserGroupFilter "Department -eq 'Department1'"`

-`New-OrganizationSegment -Name "Segment1" -UserGroupFilter "MemberOf -eq 'HR'"`
+`New-OrganizationSegment -Name "SegmentA" -UserGroupFilter "MemberOf -eq 'BlueGroup'"`

 When you define segments, use the same attribute for all your segments.
 For example, if you define some segments using *Department*, define all of the segments using *Department*.
 Don't define some segments using *Department* and others using *MemberOf*.
 Make sure your segments do not overlap; each user should be assigned to exactly one segment.